petercoker/petercoker/README.md

 * 🎁 Open source enthusiast.
 Thanks to all the open-source contributors!

-* ❤️ I love traveling to different countries and experiencing their cultures and festivals.
+* ❤️ I love traveling to experience different cultures and festivals.
 Language learning is another passion of mine, and I am currently learning Spanish.

 ### Feel free to contact me on: